shion707/CPC/README.md

 Files:
 CPC_0623.m: The original CPC model
-Each section simulates the learning curve of one Experiment.
-And replicate the corresponding main figures in the paper.
+Each section simulates the learning curve of one Experiment and replicates the corresponding main figure in the paper.

 ReCPC_0623.m: The original CPC model
 Simulation of the revised CPC model on Experiment 10.